naduni99x/hacktitude_2023.github.io/README.md

 Use below commands to run the tests.
 When you FIRST run, all the tests except `_sanity.test` will fail.
 This is expected.

 * To run all test:
+  For windows users,
   * `npm test`
+  For other users(MacOS, Linux, etc.),
+  * `npm run test-nix`

 * To run a single test file of a challenge: e.g.
+  For windows users,
   * `npm test challenge0.test.js`
+  For other users(MacOS, Linux, etc.),
+  * `npm run test-nix challenge0.test.js`

 As you complete the challenges, respective tests will pass one by one.
 When you complete all the tasks of a challenge, all tests of the respective challenge should pass.
 Every Hacktitude challenge has a test case which you can run to validate successful completion of the challenge.